proencode/binu_sh/10-wikijs-docker/wikijs-files/packtpub/flutterCookbook_103.md

 | implements	| Interface Conformance You can use implements when you want to create your own implementation of another class, as all classes are implicit interfaces.
 When the FullName class implements the Name class, all the functions that were defined in the Name class must be implemented.
 This means that when you implement a class, you do not inherit any code, just the type.
 Classes can implement any number of interfaces, but be reasonable and don't make that list too long. |
 | with	| Apply Mixin In Dart, a class can only extend another class.
 Mixins allow you to reuse a class's code in multiple class hierarchies.
 This means that mixins allow you to get blocks of code without needing to create subclasses. |

-(Infobox): Dart 2.1 added the mixin keyword to the language.
+> Dart 2.1 added the mixin keyword to the language.
 Previously, mixins were also just abstract classes, and they can still be used in that manner if desired.
+{is-info}

 # See also